-Summerville is a blue-collar town, with 39.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Summerville is a borough of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Summerville who work in maintenance occupations (13.99%), office and administrative support (12.44%), and food service (8.81%).
+Because occupations involving physical labor dominate the local economy, Summerville is generally considered to be a blue-collar town.
+44.52% of the Summerville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Summerville is a borough of service providers, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Summerville who work in maintenance occupations (13.55%), food service (10.97%), and healthcare (5.81%).

 Residents will find that the borough is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Summerville is worth considering.

-The per capita income in Summerville in 2022 was $26,226, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $104,904 for a family of four.
+The per capita income in Summerville in 2022 was $26,066, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $104,264 for a family of four.
+However, Summerville contains both very wealthy and poor people as well.

 The most common language spoken in Summerville is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and West Germanic languages.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Summerville, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.